ibm-granite/.github/profile/README.md

-# IBM ❤️ open-source AI
+# IBM ❤️ Open-Source AI

-IBM Research is doing cutting-edge research in Large Language Models (LLMs), leading to innovation in the AI landscape.
-Our commitment to advancing the field is governed by our long-term commitment to open-source.
+IBM is building enterprise-focused foundation models to drive the future of business.
+The Granite family of foundation models span a variety of modalities, including language, code, and other modalities, such as time series.

 We strongly believe in the power of collaboration and community-driven development to propel AI forward.
-The IBM-Granite GitHub organization is where we host our endeavors in crafting and releasing the Granite Large Language Models.
-Our efforts span wide range of scales and modalities, encompassing language models and beyond, including code.

-We plan on doing regular releases of our state-of-the-art LLMs on our [Hugging Face organization](https://huggingface.co/ibm-granite).
-We hope that the AI community will find our efforts useful and that our models would fuel their research.
+As such, we will be releasing our latest open innovations on this IBM-Granite GitHub organization page with model weights on our [Hugging Face organization](https://huggingface.co/ibm-granite).
+We hope that the AI community will find our efforts useful and that our models help fuel their research.

 If you have any questions, please visit our [discussions page](https://github.com/orgs/ibm-granite/discussions).